jahnavi1111/pneuma_replicate/README.md

 ## Getting Started

-To ensure smooth installation and usage, we **strongly recommend** installing `Miniconda`.
+To ensure smooth installation and usage, we **strongly recommend** installing `Miniconda` (follow [this](https://docs.anaconda.com/miniconda/install/)).
 Then, create a new environment and install the CUDA Toolkit:

 ```bash
 $ conda create --name pneuma python=3.12.2 -y